anan44/it-starts-with-clojure/materials/3-first-project/3-refactoring-project.md

 Experiment with different approaches while writing Clojure, and in time you will find the balance between too little and too much let.

+In addition to let Clojure also offers something called [Threading Macros](https://clojure.org/guides/threading_macros).
+They can be used to achieve similar results in code clarity.
+They might not be the most beginner friendly tool, but they are very popular and effective.

+We won't dive into details with them now, but we will be getting comfortable with them as well in the future.

 ## Using args

 Currently our project is always dependent on file _numbers.txt_,